onethawt/idaplugins-list/README.md

+# Call To Action

+This repository is quite popular and spans all versions of IDA.
+If you can help categorize plugins based on version, it would be much appreciated.
+Submit a PR!!!

 # A list of IDA Plugins

 I'll be organizing the plugins over time.
 Please submit PRs if you have any other outstanding plugins.
 I would like to tag each plugin with its corresponding IDA version, but it will take me a long time to test.
 If you can help there, please do.